 Spring Wind Pavilion at Pat Sin Leng Nature Trail

-Since you are hiking from west to east, you will end the hiking day at the Spring Wind Pavilion along Pat Sin Leng Nature Trail.
+Near the end of the Pat Sing Leng Nature Trail, there is a resting area at the Spring Wind Pavilion.
 It has an excellent view of Tai Mei Tuk and an information board about the Pat Sin Leng trail.

-The information board at the pavilion might be more meaningful if you are hiking Pat Sin Leng from Tai Mei Tuk, i.e. from east to west.
-And in theory, you can start hiking from Tai Mei Tuk to the most western peak of Pat Sin Leng and hike back to Tai Mei Tuk.
+The information board at the pavilion might be more meaningful if you are hiking Pat Sin Leng from Tai Mei Tuk (i.e., from east to west).
+If you only want to see the 8 peaks, you could hike up Pat Sin Leng Nature Trail, trek across the 8 peaks, then backtrack all the way.
+Something to consider if you are short on time.

 Returning home from Tai Mei Tuk

-From the end of Pat Sin Leng Nature Trail, walk 20 minutes to Tai Mei Tuk Bus Terminus (see map) and catch the next 20C minibus.
-The minibus will take you to Tai Po Market MTR Station, the bus route’s last stop.
+From the end of Pat Sin Leng Nature Trail, walk 20 minutes to Tai Mei Tuk Bus Terminus and catch Minibus 20C to Tai Po Market MTR Station (the bus route’s last stop) so you can take the subway home.
+The bus ride takes 25 minutes and costs $8.80 (use Octopus card).

 Even though it is not a beginner’s hiking trail, Pat Sin Len is one of the most rewarding hikes in Hong Kong.
-If you are spending a few days in Hong Kong and want to get off the beaten path and hike somewhere only locals go, consider hiking Pat Sin Leng.
+If you are spending a few days in the city and want to get off the beaten path, consider hiking Pat Sin Leng.

-Thank you for reading my Pat Sin Leng hiking post
+Thank you for reading my Pat Sin Leng hiking itinerary

 Hong Kong Island Hikes